tianzheng4/Distributionally-Adversarial-Attack/README.md

 Another potential provable defense method is: https://github.com/locuslab/convex_adversarial

-We design a new first-order attack algorithm by generalizing PGD on the space of data distributions, by learning an adversarial distribution that maximally increases the generalization risk of a model.
+We design a new first-order attack algorithm by generalizing PGD on the space of data distributions and learning an adversarial distribution that maximally increases the generalization risk of a model.
 Our attack is called Distributionally Adversarial Attack (DAA).
 Our paper (Authors: *Tianhang Zheng, Changyou Chen, Kui Ren*) has been submitted to Arxiv, and more details can be found in it. it will show up tomorrow (link).

 There are 2 attack versions, i.e., DAA-BLOB and DAA-DGF.
 Our code is written based on https://github.com/MadryLab/mnist_challenge